russelltg/weatherstation/README.md

 ### The server solution

 This solution is much more complex, but also teaches a more diverse skillset and is much more useful to the students and the community as a final product.
+This solution begins in [`lesson 6`](lessons/lesson6).

 ## Lesson plans
 The lesson plans can be found under [`lessons`](lessons).

 ## Help
-If you encounter issues with the arduino, you can visit the [issues page](lessons/issues.md) at `lessons`->`issues.md` for some tips on fixing your issues quickly.
+If you encounter issues with the arduino, you can visit the [`issues page`](lessons/issues.md) at `lessons`->`issues.md` for some tips on fixing your issues quickly.